 Take a hard look at your current budget, what your budget will look like after school, and what law jobs actually pay, so that you know how much financial flexibility you will have both during and after law school.
-Reported salary figures for Loyola's class of 2009 and the national numbers for the class of 2009 reported to NALP are available here, and the NALP graph of nationwide reported salaries in 2009 is availablehere.
 Be sure you understand the payment options for your student loans so that you can project how loan repayment will impact your post-graduation budget.
-Loan repayment calculators are available at FinAid.organd AccessGroup.org.
-If you have questions about loan repayment, contact our Financial Aid Counselor, Joe Donahue.
+A loan repayment calculator is available at AccessGroup.org.

 Note that most public interest, judicial and government internships available to law students during law school are unpaid.
-(In the current economic environment, even law firms are finding that they don’t need to pay to get qualified law students to come work for them.)
 Many students find that they need to take an unpaid position during their 1L summer to gain legal experience.
 Students interested in government or public interest work may have to take unpaid positions throughout law school to build the experience they need to be competitive for post-graduate work.
 Please note that there are a number of funding sources for students interested in pursing careers in public interest both during and after law school.
-Thorough research now on funding options, including Loyola’s Loan Repayment Assistance Program, can help you create a plan for a professionally fulfilling, and financially sustaining, career in public interest law.
+Researching funding options now, including Loyola's Loan Repayment Assistance Program, can help you create a plan for a professionally fulfilling, and financially sustaining, career in public interest law.